Fernando De Almeida Barros

 In 2012, he won the first prize for original song at the Canta!
 Festival in Brussels, where he settled and participated in several projects as a composer, arranger, director and music producer, choir conductor, orchestra conductor, guitarist and singer.

 Since 2017, he participates as a composer, arranger and conductor in the pedagogical project "Les Couroumîms - An Amazonian Adventure", a stage cantata for orchestra, children's choir and soloists.

 Fernando composed the music for the television series "Snowboarding in Iran" which won the Bronze Award for Documentary Film at the New York Festivals TV & Film Awards 2020.

 Fernando joined the Sextet Bossa Flor in 2013.
 He quickly became its musical director, taking charge of the musical arrangements of the pieces for the many concerts organized by Bossa Flor.
-He also directed and arranged the recordings of the group's two albums, "Rencontres en bossa - De Jobim à Barouh" (2018) and "Feminino" (2019), and is continuing this musical direction for the new ongoing project "Brassens dans tous ses états".
+He also directed and arranged the recordings of the group's two albums, "Rencontres en bossa - De Jobim à Barouh" (2018) and "Feminino" (2019), and he provided the musical direction of six pieces of the project "Brassens dans tous ses états".